Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 1. Select **Active Directory** > **App registrations**.
 2. Go to the app you want to authenticate against.
 3. On the left menu, select **API permissions** > **Add a permission** > **My APIs**.
-4. Click on the permission related to the scope that we created for our **Target App Registration**.
+4. Select the permission related to the scope that we created for our **Target App Registration**.
-5. Click on the "user_impersonation" permission checkbox, then click on **Add permissions**.
+5. Select the **user_impersonation** permission checkbox.
+Then select **Add permissions**.

-After everything is set, the code below should work.
+After everything is set, the code below will work.
 It will:

 1. Authenticate a **User Account** with a credential (in this case, the `InteractiveBrowserCredential`), using the **Target App Registration**'s scope (in this example, `api://AAD_APP_CLIENT_ID/Read`).
   - If a specific app registration is the desired approach, make sure to use the **User Account** app registration that we mentioned above.